gabrielfrimodig/MPM-1DL251/README.md

 * **Waterfall model** \
 ![Waterfall model](/images/waterfall.png "Waterfall model") \
-The *waterfall model* is an example of a plan-driven process.
+Because of the cascade from one phase to another, this model is known as the *waterfall model*, which is an example of a plan-driven process.
 In principle, you must plan and schedule all of the process activities before starting work on them.
 The following phase should not start until the previous phase has finished. \
 The waterfall model should only be used when the requirements are well understood and unlikely to change readically during system development. \
 **Advantages** - Well suited to smaller projects with deliverable that are easy to define from the start.
 It can provide more predictable end result for budget, timeline and scope. \
 **Disadvantages** - The major problem is the infexible partitioning of the project into distinct stages.
 Commitments must be made at an early stage in the process, which makes it difficult to respond to changing costumer requirements. \